truhlikfredy/assignments-monopoly/README.md

 [monopoly.tgz](https://github.com/truhlikfredy/assignments-monopoly/archive/v1.0.tar.gz)

+# Issues
+Under windows command promt there is problems with UTF-8 encoded characters.
+Running it from inside Eclipse will resolve it.

 # Features
 * 2-4 players (hotseat, no networking support).
 * Ready to import Eclipse project (tested on Eclipse Kepler, Juno and Mars).